 At the recent WBA (IBSC) meeting Norway, a low-cost European carrier reported average strike costs (direct and indirect) to their operation of €150000 for damaging strikes and €15000 for non-damaging strikes.

-In general wildlife hazard management plan aim to provide users with context, knowledge and procedures on how to mitigate the birdstrike risk.
+In general wildlife hazard management plans aim to provide users with context, knowledge, and procedures on how to mitigate the birdstrike risk.
 Airport-based management plans should do the same.

 The plan should include some key elements as: